clarkfitzg/phd_research/teaching/ideas141c.md

 Good example- R's Matrix package.
 Use the _minimium_ tool that gets the job done- if you can do it on a server in 2 minutes and you don't anticipate this growing, then why bother with Hadoop?

+__Unit Testing__
+Test driven development, write a test and documentation first.

+__Automation__
+`GNU make` works well, and we can use this to test everyone's code all at once.

 ### Data